15 Bible Verses About Friendship and the Qualities of a True Friend

 Bible Verses About Friendship

-But how do you identify those friendships to keep and those to let go?
+But how do you identify which friendships to keep and which to let go?

 For some, this might feel daunting, and for others, unnecessary, especially if you consider yourself to be friendly and don't want to hurt anyone's feelings.
 But at some point, you will have to be honest with yourself, look at your friendships, and decide whether to pursue them or let them go.

-You will save yourself from of sorrows if you make this decision quickly, but how do you know for sure what relationships are worth keeping, and those to turn your back on?
+You will save yourself from many sorrows if you make this decision quickly, but how do you know for sure which relationships are worth keeping and which to turn your back on?
 Learning how to identify toxic friendships is an important part of your own wellbeing.

-Thankfully, the Bible has the answers, so here are ten Bible verses that highlight ten qualities of a good friendship.
+Thankfully, the Bible has the answers, so here are fifteen Bible verses about friendship that highlight fifteen qualities that make a good friendship.

 1. Proverbs 17:17